naominietov/embedded_linux/i2c_hw02/README.md

 sudo i2cdetect -y 1
  ```
 * CircuitPython I2C library
-CircuitPython(https://github.com/dhalbert/CircuitPython_LCD) library for HD77480 LCD character displays with an I2C backpack which supports I2C model PCF8574.
+[CircuitPython](https://github.com/dhalbert/CircuitPython_LCD) library for HD77480 LCD character displays with an I2C backpack which supports I2C model PCF8574.
-For other models such as I2C MC2300XXX the Adafruit(https://github.com/adafruit/Adafruit_CircuitPython_CharLCD) library is supported.
+For other models such as I2C MC2300XXX the [Adafruit](https://github.com/adafruit/Adafruit_CircuitPython_CharLCD) library is supported.
-* HTTP Server
+* FastAPI and HTTP Server
-In order to run the web app using Python we used FastAPI[https://fastapi.tiangolo.com/#installation].
+In order to run the web app using Python we used [FastAPI](https://fastapi.tiangolo.com/#installation).
 ```sh
 pip install fastapi
   ```